NoevilMe/libwebcam/README.md

 # libwebcam
 Linux V4L2 C++ library for UVC camera

-This library includes third-party spdlog 1.5.0 for logging.
-An example is provided, which outputs 100 jpeg images.
+This library includes third-party spdlog 1.7.0 for logging.
+An example is provided, which outputs 100 jpeg images. libturbojpeg is used to rotate the frame.

 Dependencies:
 - sudo apt install libturbojpeg0-dev